Aker Carbon Capture ASA Announces That SLB Capturi Has Completed Its First Modular Carbon Capture Plant

 (MENAFN- PR Newswire)

 FORNEBU, Norway, Jan.
-23, 2025 /PRNewswire/ -- Aker Carbon Capture ASA (ACC ASA) is excited to announce that SLB Capturi has completed commissioning and is handing over its first modular carbon capture plant at Twence's waste-to-energy facility in Hengelo, Netherlands.
+23, 2025 /PRNewswire/ -- Aker Carbon Capture ASA (ACC ASA), an Aker Horizons portfolio company, announced that SLB Capturi has completed commissioning and is handing over its first modular carbon capture plant at Twence's waste-to-energy facility in Hengelo, Netherlands.

-The carbon capture plant is based on SLB Capturi's standard, modular Just CatchTM design, which reduces onsite installation and outfitting work - providing a more cost-efficient and easier-to-deploy option compared with other market alternatives.
+The carbon capture plant is based on the standard, modular Just CatchTM design, which reduces onsite installation and outfitting work - providing a more cost-efficient and easier-to-deploy option compared with other market alternatives.

 SLB Capturi is a joint venture between SLB and ACC ASA, combining the strengths and capabilities of both companies to accelerate industrial decarbonization at a global scale.
 SLB owns 80% of SLB Capturi, while ACC ASA owns the remaining 20% stake.